haxsaw/actuator/Tutorial.md

 >>>
 ```

-The ability to generate model references from an infra model and turn them into instance references against an instance of the model (which represent things to be provisioned) is key in actuator's ability to flexibly describe the components of a system's infra and connect those references to other models.
+The ability to generate model references from an infra model and turn them into instance references against an instance of the model (which represent things to be provisioned) is key in Actuator's ability to flexibly describe the components of a system's infra and connect those references to other models.
 In particular, we can use the namespace model to drive the infra required to support the logical components of the namespace.

 ## <a name="nsmodels">Namespace models</a>
-The namespace model provides the means for joining the other actuator models together.
+The namespace model provides the means for joining the other Actuator models together.
 It does this by declaring the logical components of a system, relating these components to the infrastructure elements where the components are to execute, and providing the means to identify what configuration task is to be carried out for each component as well as what executables are involved with making the component function.

 A namespace model has four aspects.
 It provides the means to: